Danish rescue mission to Pipli: Mission

 A small force consisting of two commanders, notably Poul Nielsen and Carsten Ludvigsen, eight Danish sailors, and seven men from Tranquebar, was sent ashore.
 The small force rowed along the river into Pipli at midnight.
 Because of earlier connections with the Danish trade factory at Pipli, Nielsen could easily navigate the army to the local governor's house, where he suspected the imprisoned castaways to be located.

 The Bara Katra, Dhaka (1823) by Charles D'Oyly.

 Assault on the governor's house

-With sables, pistols, and axes, the Danes stormed the governor's house with high screams.
+With sabre, pistols, and axes, the Danes stormed the governor's house with high screams.
 They overran the guards at the door and shot some of them.
 In a panic, the Bengalis ran around confused and shouting "The Danes!
 The Danes!"
 In the initial turmoil, the local governor escaped through a backdoor and rode away on his horse.
 The Danes hastily searched the house but to no avail of finding the castaways.